Luigi Mosca

-Luigi Mosca (1775 – 30 November 1824) was Italian composer of operas and sacred music and a noted singing teacher.
+Luigi Mosca (1775 – 30 November 1824) was an Italian composer of operas and sacred music and a noted singing teacher.
 He composed eighteen operas, most of which were originally for theatres in Naples, but played throughout Italy in their day.

 Biography

 Mosca was born in Naples and studied at the Pietà dei Turchini Conservatory there.
 Like his elder brother Giuseppe Mosca (also an opera composer), he studied composition under Fedele Fenaroli.